-A Harvard study uncovers the link between anticholinergic drugs (Benadryl, Artane, Cogentin, Thorazine, and more) and increased risk of dementia.
+A Harvard study uncovers the link between anticholinergic pharmaceuticals (Benadryl, Artane, Cogentin, Thorazine, and more) and increased risk of dementia.

 Close to 50 million people, worldwide, are living with dementia right now.
 Yet, the cause of it remains mysterious and inconclusive.
-Recently, there has been some debate that prescriptions are contributing to memory loss and mind fog.
+Recently, there has been some debate that prescription pharmaceuticals are contributing to the memory loss and mind fog of dementia.
 Research has shown that cannabis can increase cognitive functioning, and may even slow or reverse altogether, the symptoms of dementia.

 Dementia vs. Alzheimer’s